EY’s Entrepreneur of the Year Malta judges announced

 For the last three decades, EY’s Entrepreneur of the Year has gone from strength to strength and is now held in over 60 countries.
 With the event now coming to Malta, local entrepreneurs and businesses will have a unique chance to compete to represent their country at the global competition held every year in Monaco.

-The global finals of the awards are now widely recognised as the benchmark for identifying the best up and coming entrepreneurs in the world.
+The global finals of the awards are widely recognised as a benchmark for identifying the best up and coming entrepreneurs.

-The judging panel features: Joseph Gasan, chairman, Gasan Group Ltd; Anton Borg, president Malta Chamber of Commerce, Enterprise and Industry; Bernice Mizzi, director Chiswick House School and St Martin’s College; Joseph Portelli, chairman, Malta Stock Exchange; and Juanito Camilleri, professor, University of Malta.
+The judging panel features: Joseph Gasan, chairman, Gasan Group Ltd; Anton Borg, president, Malta Chamber of Commerce, Enterprise and Industry; Bernice Mizzi, director, Chiswick House School and St Martin’s College; Joseph Portelli, chairman, Malta Stock Exchange plc; and Juanito Camilleri, professor, University of Malta.

+Mr Gasan assumed the running of the Gasan Group in 1971, spearheading an expansion and diversification programme which moved it to the centre stage of Malta’s business scene.

+Mr Borg is a Certified Public Accountant and member of the Association of Certified Accountants in the UK.
+Becoming a member of the Malta Institute of Accountants in 1985, he sat on the Council for 14 years, serving as president for two years in 1997.

-For further information on competing for EY’s Entrepreneur of the Year Award Malta visit www.eoymalta.com or write to [email protected].
+For more information on competing for EY’s Entrepreneur of the Year Award Malta, visit www.eoymalta.com or write to [email protected].

 See our Comments Policy Comments are submitted under the express understanding and condition that the editor may, and is authorised to, disclose any/all of the above personal information to any person or entity requesting the information for the purposes of legal action on grounds that such person or entity is aggrieved by any comment so submitted.
 Please allow some time for your comment to be moderated.